glayzzle/glayzzle/README.md

 * Handle all PHP structures (namespace, classes, traits, interfaces)
 * Impl a PHP core specific layer (in order to support main PHP functions)
 * Impl a new syntax keyword in order to natively support any Javascript library
-* Impl a debug support with node
+* Impl a native debug support with sourcemaps
 * Impl plugins for gulp/grunt/babel in order to export code for browser
 * Add a support for [apache codova](https://cordova.apache.org/)
 * Add a support for [electron](http://electron.atom.io/)